 Comité de gestion de la taxe scolaire de l'île de Montréal and the Ministry of Education

 The Food Program consists of funds allocated to the schools for the distribution of emergency snacks for breakfast, recess, or lunch complements, depending on the needs of the students.
-The Food Technician helps with; the co-ordination of the food programs in the schools, when requested, assists the Day Care coordinators with their nutritional grant by providing supplier information, as well as support for orders and deliveries, and provides information on healthy eating (healthy snacks) for all Daycares in LBPSB.
+The Food Technician and Dietician help with; the co-ordination of the food programs in the schools, when requested, assists the Day Care coordinators with their nutritional grant by providing supplier information, as well as support for orders and deliveries, and provides information on healthy eating (healthy snacks) for all Daycares in LBPSB.